k21971/EvilHack/doc/evilhack-changelog.md

 - Greased objects have a chance to resist being stolen
 - Fix: certain spellbooks would have the wrong weight if received via prayer or altar sacrifice
+- Fix: material sear messages were being suppressed vs the player